sah-shatrujeet/test/README.md

 # test
-This is for short practice
+This project is creted for learning purpose.